The Big Questions and Gray Areas: How I Grew During Third Year of Medical School

 by Dr. Ken Murray details the phenomenon of medical professionals utilizing fewer medical services than the average American when making end-of-life

 decisions.
 Medical professionals witness patients receiving interventions that prolong the days, but sacrifice the quality, of life.
-People who
+People who work

-by the media to see these treatments as more often life-saving than not.
+media to see these treatments as more often life-saving than not.
 Those without medical backgrounds hear what is possible; but medical professionals

 recognize what is realistic.
 During medical school, we are taught the contraindications to certain procedures or treatments.
 There is rarely discussion